Excel VBA Hide Columns

 Sub Columns_Hide() Columns(4).EntireColumn.Hidden = True End Sub

-This will hide the Column D.
+It will hide Column D.

 Example #3 – Hide Multiple Columns